 Global Edge-Matched Admin Data

-The Global Admin project is a data processing pipeline designed to take the best available administration boundary information from multiple sources (OCHA, WFP, government, and others), aggregating them into a single edge-matched dataset with a common schema using an automated methodology.
+The Global Admin project is a data processing pipeline designed to take the best available administration boundary information from multiple sources (OCHA, government, OSM, GADM, etc), aggregating them into a single edge-matched dataset with a common schema using an automated methodology.
 The most detailed admin level available is used, ranging from 0-4 depending on the source.
 This dataset uses ISO-3 codes as the primary unit of edge-matching, with 249 currently used (not including disputed areas).
 Of these, 227 ISO-3 codes have subdivisions available: 114 sourced from OCHA, 106 from GADM, and 7 from public government data repositories.
-All these sources are matched to an admin 0 dataset produced by WFP for the public domain.
-Data can be downloaded from the following links:
+All these sources are matched to an admin 0 dataset produced by the UN Geospatial Information Section, and coastlines produced by OpenStreetMap.
+Data can be downloaded from the following links (updated weekly), last updated Monday, 15 February, 2021:

 The following links point to data catalogues used for this project, all data manually downloaded, and some transformations performed.
 These are some of the modifications performed on each source as a pre-processing step: